SERVINGS: 2- 3 people

 Let the beef tenderloin come to room temperature.
 Season with salt and pepper on all sides.
 Heat a large on high heat and heat the olive oil.
 Cook the eye fillet till dark brown on all sides (including the ends}.
 Remove from the pan and transfer to a plate or wire rack and brush the mustard on all sides while it's still warm & let rest.

-In the same pan, add the butter, shallots, mushrooms, garlic, and thyme.
-Sauté until all the liquid has evaporated and mushrooms are starting to brown, to a dry paste, Season with salt and pepper to taste.
+In the same pan as the beef was cooked, add the butter, shallots, mushrooms, garlic, and thyme.
+Sauté until mushrooms are caramelized, add sherry & cook till all the liquid has evaporated and mushrooms mix id dry, Season with salt and pepper to taste.

 Remove the mushroom from the pan and let cool completely.